williamDalston/schrodingers-cat-website/content/articles/qc-experiment-001.md

 # Can We Test Quantum Consciousness?
 Lab Designs Revealed

 Most consciousness theories are untestable.
 They make predictions that are vague, impossible to measure, or consistent with any possible outcome.
-This makes them scientifically questionable—interesting philosophy, but not falsifiable science.
+This makes them scientifically questionable interesting philosophy, but not falsifiable science.

 But here's what makes quantum consciousness different: some theories actually make specific, testable predictions.
 They're not just philosophical speculation.
 Scientists are designing experiments to test them.
 And we might finally get answers.

 Here are the lab designs that could revolutionize our understanding of consciousness.
-These aren't thought experiments—they're real experiments happening now, or planned for the near future.
+These aren't thought experiments they're real experiments happening now, or planned for the near future.

 ## The Challenge